usnistgov/mass/README.md

 ## Doc md files

 Look in `mass/doc` for `*.md` files.
-These will look nice if viewed on github or bitbucket.
+These will look nice if viewed on bitbucket or with a markdown viewer.
 They contain example code for many of the features of mass.
 As of August 2016 they are the main way we are tying to add documentation.

 ## Docstrings